+Welcome to returns, here you will find some helpful advice with returning goods from outside the EU.
 Please take care when returning goods to us.
 Duty and VAT charges can be levied incorrectly and unexpectedly.
-To avoid unforeseen or unexpected charges:
+To avoid unforeseen or unexpected charges follow the advice below.

 - Put a value of around £24 on the item(s) as UK customs pay no attention to whether an item is not an import and incorrectly charge VAT, handling charges and duty.
 Parcels also get held up while they demand payment from us for these charges, which we then need to pass on to you.